akamud/vscode-caniuse/README.md

 Just execute the command "Can I Use" and you will get the information about the selected term in your status bar.

-The default keybinding is `shift+c` on Windows/Linux and `ctrl+c` on Mac.
+The default keybinding is `ctrl+shift+i` on Windows/Linux and `ctrl+c` on Mac.
 You can override it with your custom settings.

-**Unfortunately it is not recommended to use `ctrl+alt` shortcuts on Windows, so I had to change it to `shift+C`.
+**Unfortunately it is not recommended to use `ctrl+alt` shortcuts on Windows, so I had to change it to `ctrl+shift+i`, because C and U are already taken.
 Remember you can just use the command from the palette or you can override it to any key binding of your choice.**

 If a rule exists in http://caniuse.com/ and is not showing correctly inside VSCode, please raise an Issue and I'll fix it.